Starting a savings account for a child is a good way of getting them into the habit of putting money aside for the

 Hopefully – with the help of parents – they will try and save some or all of the money instead of spending it all.

-Some of the banks offer special savings accounts for children .
-To open an account for a child under 7 you will usually have to open it in the name of the adult, with child’s name noted.
+Some of the banks in Ireland offer special savings accounts for children .
+To open an account for a child under 7 you will usually have to open it in the adult’s name, with the child’s name noted.

 For children between 7 and 12 you usually have three options for the account – it can be